News

 Rotimi Agbabiaka stars as Hook in Peter Pan: Panto in the Presidio at Presidio Theater on December 7, 2024.
 Photo by Vita Hewitt.

 Two standout moments were the auto-tuned crocodile and the mermaid chorus.
-The crocodile, played by William Schmidt, didn’t just tick all the panto boxes.
-He was a spectacle.
-His deep voice was warped into a perfect auto-tuned mix.
-Meanwhile, the mermaids (played by a shimmering ensemble) and led by Renee Lubin as Treasure brought a whole other level of camp.
+The crocodile, played by William Schmidt gave us a spectacle.
+His deep voice warped into a perfect auto-tuned mix as he shimmied across the stage.
+Meanwhile, the mermaids (played by a glittering ensemble) and led by Renee Lubin as Treasure brought a whole other level of camp.

 Renee Lubin as Treasure the mermaid in Peter Pan: Panto in the Presidio at the Presidio Theater on December 7, 2024.
 Photo by Vita Hewitt.